blodt/ext.entry_reedirect.ee_addon/README.markdown

 - **Edit Entry** - keep editing the entry you just published or updated
 - **Manage Entries** - the Edit tab, filtered to display entries from the weblog you just published to

 In all cases the author will see a "success" message for their new entry or update, along with the entry's title and an "Edit this entry" link.
-This success message can optionally disappear after a specified length of time.
+This success message can optionally disappear after a specified length of time, and has a "close" link as well.

 The Extension Settings screen offers optional one-click setting of all of your weblogs to the same option for both new entries and updated entries.